History of Japanese cuisine: Sengoku, Edo, Meiji, and Showa Jidai

 Jesuit Catholic Portuguese missionary João Rodrigues said that Japanese refused to eat lard, hens, duck, pigs, cow, horse, and ass, and refused to eat their own livestock and only sometimes hunted wild animals during feasts, in contrast to the Chinese who ate geese, hens, domestic duck, bacon, lard, pork, cow, horse and ass.
 Catholic Christians visiting Japan were accused of eating dogs, horses and cattle by Japanese Buddhist monks.
-The book "comparison between European and Japanese Cultures" was written by Luís Fróis (1532-1597), a Jesuit Father in 1585.
+The book "comparison between European and Japanese Cultures" was written by Luís Fróis (1532–1597), a Jesuit Father in 1585.
 He said "Europeans relish hens, quails, pies, and blancmanges, Japanese prefer wild dogs, cranes, large monkeys, cats, and uncooked seaweed [for eating] ...
 We do not eat dog meat but beef; Japanese do not eat beef but dog meat as medicine". the Japanese also ate raw, sliced boar meat, unlike Europeans who cooked it in stew.
 Animal milk like cow milk was despised and abhorred and meat eating was avoided by the Japanese in the 19th century.
 When one Japanese, Marsukara wanted to feed cow milk to babies after he was told western babies were fed it, he imported from Shanghai milking equipment at the French consul's advice and purchased Nagasaki cows.
 He never drank it himself.
 Beef was not eaten as regular food in Japan until the Meiji restoration.
 Meat eating was forbidden by Buddhism in Japan.
 Meat eating was an abhorred western practice, according to one Samurai family's daughter who never ate meat.
 Shintoism and Buddhism both contributed to the vegetarian diet of medieval Japanese while 0.1 ounces of meat was the daily amount consumed by the average Japanese in 1939.
 Japan lacked arable land for livestock so meat eating was outlawed several times by Japan's rulers.
 In 675 a law was passed stating that from late spring to early autumn, dog, chicken, monkey and beef meat was not allowed for that period of time.
 Other bans were implemented.
 Japan mostly got meat from hunting wild animals but wild animals like boar and deer decreased as farmers cut down forests for farms since the population grew.
 Japan started adopting meat based diets from Europeans like the Dutch who were taller than them in the 18th century and then when the Meiji emperor ate meat in public on 24 January 1872.
-The Meiji emperor was described as " feminine-looking" and "poetry-writing".
 Then Japan started importing Korean beef with a 13 times increase in Tokyo's beef consumption in 5 years.
-Because the average Japanese conscript was weak, with the minimum height at 4 feet 11 inches with 16% of conscripts shorter than that height and were thin and small.
+The average Japanese conscript was weak, with a minimum height at 4 feet 11 inches; 16% of conscripts were shorter than that height and were generally thin.
 Japan needed to boost its army strength at the time when it was modernizing.
 Japan then saw American soldiers eating bacon, steaks and hamburgers after the Second World War when America occupied Japan.
 Japan's McDonald's chief Den Fujita said "If we eat hamburgers for a thousand years, we will become blond.
 And when we become blond we can conquer the world."
 Beef was however eaten as medicine in both China and Japan as a special exemption to the ban before the 19th century.
 The ban originated in the 10th century AD.